fpoulat/SCS-motifs-scanning/README.md

 ---------------------------------------------------------------------------------------------------------------------
 MatSig7_x64 : contains the MatSig program

-Reads 2 matched ft files (ChIP and Scramble) and counts the occurances of transcription factor sites in each fragment.
+Reads 2 matched ft files (ChIP and Scramble) and counts the occurences of transcription factor sites in each fragment.
 It creates a csv file prefixed with Counts_ and a logfile.

-In this folder you find the Lazarus source code : backup
+In this folder you find the Lazarus source code :

+backup
 lib
 MatSig.ico